 Revenue bonds, on the other hand, are issued to raise finance for specific projects, such as the construction of a particular building.
 Repayment of such bonds (principal and accrued interest) shall be paid through revenues explicitly generated from the declared projects.

-Municipal bonds are ranked as per their credit ratings before issuance to the public, hence making it a secure investment option for individuals seeking to dilute the risk-factor associated with their investment portfolio.
+Municipal bonds are ranked as per their credit ratings before issuance to the public, hence making it a secure investment option for individuals seeking to dilute the risk factor associated with their investment portfolio.

-Other than that, several municipal bonds come with considerably higher interest rates when compared to other fixed-income financial instruments.
+Other than that, several such bonds come with considerably higher interest rates when compared to other fixed-income financial instruments.
 For instance, municipal bonds issued by Pune came with a coupon rate of 7.5%, whereas the Andhra Pradesh Capital Region Development Authority offered an interest rate of 8.9% on their municipal bond funds

 Hence, entities seeking to appreciate their capital while also enjoying the guarantee of repayment shall also invest in these financial instruments.

-Municipal bonds that are issued to the public are rated by renowned agencies such as CRISIL, which allows investors transparency regarding the credibility of the investment option.
+These bonds that are issued to the public are rated by renowned agencies such as CRISIL, which allows investors transparency regarding the credibility of the investment option.

 In India, municipal bonds are exempted from taxation if the investor conforms to certain stipulated rules.
 In addition to such conformation, interest rates generated on such investment tools are also exempt from taxation policy.

-Municipal bonds are issued by municipal authorities, implying involvement of minimal risk with these securities.
+These are issued by municipal authorities, implying involvement of minimal risk with these securities.

 Municipal bonds come with a lock-in period of three years, imposing a burden on the liquidity requirements of investors.
 Nonetheless, selling such securities prematurely in the secondary market can be challenging if the bonds are issued by an unpopular municipal corporation.
-It is because, in such cases, entities are uncertain about its credibility and yielding capacity.
+It is because, in such cases, entities are uncertain about their credibility and yielding capacity.

-Entities looking to invest in best municipal bonds should consider different variables such as their risk-appetite, investment objectives, investment portfolio etc. in tandem with a municipal body’s credibility and a bonds’ credit rating to ascertain its liquidity and repayment.
+Entities looking to invest in best municipal bonds should consider different variables such as their risk appetite, investment objectives, investment portfolio, etc. in tandem with a municipal body’s credibility and a bonds’ credit rating to ascertain its liquidity and repayment.